 Data Protection: Your Right to Know

-The Data Protection Act 1984 provides a legal basis for the privacy and protection of data of UK citizens and businesses.
-The Data Protection Act 1988 gives those who have data held about them (the data subject) rights of access to the information held.
+The Data Protection Act 1998 provides a legal basis for the privacy and protection of data of UK citizens and businesses.
+It gives those who have data held about them (the data subject) rights of access to the information held.
 It also requires those holding the data (the data controller) to apply minimum standards of protection to the data and ensure that it is only used for the purposes it was collected for.

 What are your rights?